 Event App Data Security and Privacy

-Being mindful of such precautions has become increasingly relevant as the General Data Protection Regulation will be coming to full effect on May 25th, 2018.
-This new EU protection regulation will help ensure that organizations are handling personal data in a secure and transparent manner.
-GDPR not only applies to companies who operate out of the EU but also for companies who sell to, hire, or engage with EU citizens and its organizations.
-For more information on GDPR, visit the official GDPR website
+With the introduction of the EU's General Data Protection Regulation, data security and data privacy has become more important than ever.
+This new EU protection regulation helps ensure that organizations are handling personal data in a secure and transparent manner.
+GDPR not only applies to companies who operate out of the EU but also to companies who sell to, hire, or engage with EU citizens and its organizations.
+For more information on GDPR, visit the official GDPR website.

 To become better acquainted with data protection methods, here are some best practices surrounding event data security and transparency.
 (Please note that this blog should not be referenced for legal advice.
 For proper legal guidance, please refer to your legal team.)